 Beth and Rip have another date at a wild honky-tonk.
 As he walks up to her drinking a glass of whiskey, she makes a joke that the bar is "almost like a music festival," referencing his first date idea.
 They proceed to dance among the crowds of cowboys under the neon lights and somehow...it's perfect.

 View this post on Instagram

 There's really nothing better than the moments throughout the series where Rip and Beth manage to slip away together.
-After a particularly nasty fight with her brother Jamie (Wes Bentley) in season 2, Rip joins Beth drinking whiskey up on the roof of John Dutton's house.
-When he tells her he thought she was off whiskey she responds with, "I'll sip whiskey and stare at the stars with you Rip."
+After a particularly nasty fight with her brother Jamie (Wes Bentley) in season two, Rip joins Beth in drinking whiskey up on the roof of John Dutton's house.
+When he tells her he thought she was off whiskey she responds with, "I'll sip whiskey and stare at the stars with you, Rip."